innodev-au/wmboost-data/README.md

 The example highlights some benefits, such as:

 * *Less boilerplate*.
 The code is more expressive and, evidently, shorter.
 * *Automatic type conversion*. _numToAdd_ is retrieved as an integer, with a conversion from a String or another type, if necessary.
-Retrieveing _numToAdd_ with IData requires retrieveing a String.
+Retrieving _numToAdd_ with IData requires retrieving a String.
 We could've used IDataUtil.getInt but unfortunately there's no overloaded method without a default value.
-This would've forced us to compared a default value to see if the conversion actually had failed.
+This would've forced us to check against an arbitrary value to see if the conversion had actually failed.
 * *Input parameter expectations*.
 One of the available value getter methods may be invoked to indicate whether the entry is expected to be present, both expected to be present and non-null as in the example, etc. If the expectation is not met, an exception is thrown.
 The exception message includes the key for easier troubleshooting.
 These checks are a good practice even when _Validate Input_ is turned on for the service.
 * *Collections are used directly*.
 With IData, arrays are used.
 * *No try/finally*.
 There's no need to wrap the code in try/finally to destroy the cursor.
 This is done internally by the library